www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_offers.md

 ## List all offers

-All offers made by your organization ordered by application_id.
+All offers made by an organization ordered by application_id.

 ```shell
 curl 'https://harvest.greenhouse.io/v1/offers'